jsk336/docs/docs/api/antha/anthalib/wunit/wunit.md

 ```go
 func NewAmount(v float64, unit string) Amount
 ```
+generate a new Amount in moles

 #### func (*Amount) Quantity

 ```go
 func (a *Amount) Quantity() Measurement
 ```
+defines Amount to be a SubstanceQuantity

 #### type Angle